 “Believe it or not, walking is one of the best exercises you can do for weight loss!
 Put simply, walking briskly will elevate your heart rate which, in turn, will improve your fitness and help you to lose weight when combined with a healthy diet," says Parren.
-Research has found that walking can reduce both body mass index (BMI) and body fat percentage.
+Research published in 2014 found that walking can reduce both body mass index (BMI) and body fat percentage.

 While all of our experts agree that walking can help you lose weight, you need to keep your diet in check if you want to see optimal results.
 "While walking helps you burn calories, which helps with weight loss, you must also incorporate a sensible diet.
 If you are reducing the number of calories you take in and you incorporate walking, then yes, you can lose weight," says Olona.